 - You don't feel tight in it at all.

 - You can raise your arms up.
-If you can't bring your arms at least to your shoulders, than it's probably the wrong dress.
+If you can't bring your arms at least to your shoulders, then it's probably the wrong dress.

 - You look good in it.

-- The dress adds a certain kind of magic for the evening.
+- The dress adds a certain kind of magic to the evening.

-- You don't have to have a white reception dress.
+- You don't have to wear a white reception dress.
 I've seen people change into a red dress, a polka-dot dress, or whatever.

 - Your dress isn't prone to wardrobe malfunctions.